phenotypic/homebridge-web-sprinklers/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin controls a web-based sprinkler system and exposes it to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests and the [Apixu API](https://www.apixu.com), the plugin schedules watering and allows you to monitor and turn on/off individual sprinkler zones.
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler system to Apple's [HomeKit](http://www.apple.com/ios/home/).
+Using simple HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
+With the use of the [Apixu API](https://www.apixu.com), the plugin can also provide scheduling for your sprinkler system.

-Both the watering staart time and the watering duration for each zone will be calculated by the plugin each day taking into account local weather conditions.
+Both the watering start times and the watering durations can be (and are by default) calculated by the plugin each day, taking into account local weather conditions and user-specified values.

 ## Installation

 1. Install [homebridge](https://github.com/nfarina/homebridge#installation-details)
 2. Install this plugin: `npm install -g homebridge-web-sprinklers`
-3. Sign up to the [Apixu API](https://www.apixu.com)
+3. Sign up to the [Apixu API](https://www.apixu.com) (if you want scheduling)
 4. Update your `config.json` file

 ## Configuration

+#### Accessory with scheduling

 ```json
 "accessories": [